top of page

 For many, first loves come in the form of a human connection.
 But for Jency, born and raised in Jane and Finch, poetry was one of the first special bonds she formed at 11 years old - partly after being introduced to Tupac Shakur’s ‘The Rose That Grew From Concrete’.
 Later, poetry led her to develop an attraction for icons like Biggie, Nas & Wu-Tang Clan, alongside an appreciation of the lyricism and performance that came with the culture.

 Jack Nicholson once said, “I don't want to be a product of my environment.
 I want my environment to be a product of me.”
-And for Ziggy, a fond nickname given to Jency by neighbourhood locals, VYB3 & Co. aims to be a base that encourages others to believe in God and themselves with the same intensity.
+And for Ziggy, a fond nickname given to Jency by neighbourhood friends, VYB3 & Co. aims to be a base that encourages others to believe in God and themselves with the same intensity.

 It's 365 on this end.